NASM CNC Study Guide

 Independent Testing

-This is going to look to the quality, the label accuracy, purity concerns, and the supplement’s disintegration.
+This will look to the quality, the label accuracy, purity concerns, and the supplement’s disintegration.
 This is done through third parties usually.

 Dietary Patterns to Optimize Health

-Many of the food choices are not exactly what is recommended by the USDA, and this means that people may miss out on the things that their body needs.
+Many food choices are not exactly what the USDA recommends, which means that people may miss out on what their body needs.
 Hence, the use of supplementation can become quite welcomed.

 Multivitamin and Mineral Supplements